-Portugal has several competitive advantages for developing an integrated value chain, namely natural resources, nearby automotive capacity, infrastructure, renewable energy, and geographic position.
+Portugal has potential for developing an integrated value chain because of the availability of endogenous renewable resources, availability of lithium spodumene, nearby automotive capacity, infrastructure and geographic position.

 Galp is in a privileged position to participate in the development of a local and integrated value chain due to its experience in operating large-scale industrial businesses and chemical processes, in raw material sourcing and trading, renewable energies know-how and a highly skilled workforce.

 Galp has given a significant first step in becoming an early mover in the lithium processing segment of the battery value chain.
 The 50/50 JV between Galp and Northvolt (“Aurora JV”) was legally completed in 2022, and significant progress was made in the project to build and operate a lithium processing facility in Portugal, with a capacity to annually produce up to 35 kton of lithium hydroxide, sufficient for 50 GWh of battery production per year (approximately 700 k electric vehicles per year).